Mipot-Hi-Tech/mip/README.md

 # Modes of Operation

-Customize the portable.c and portable.h files, based on your hardware.
+Modify the portable.c and portable.h files, based on your hardware.

+Customize your application in the app folder.

 # License